CiscoDevNet/intersight-powershell/docs/New-IntersightIamIdp.md

 ```

 ### -EnableSingleLogout
-Setting that indicates whether &amp;apos;Single Logout (SLO)&amp;apos; has been enabled for this IdP.
+Setting that indicates whether &apos;Single Logout (SLO)&apos; has been enabled for this IdP.

 ```yaml
 Type: bool